enplace2/web-framework-from-scratch/README.md

 # PHP Micro‑Framework From Scratch
-This is a pet project of mine, to build a lightweight MVC‑style framework with nothing more than PHP’s standard library.
+This is a pet project of mine, to build a lightweight Laravel/MVC‑style framework with nothing more than PHP’s standard library.
 Every component—from autoloading to the service container—has been implemented manually as an exercise in building the mechanics normally provided out-of-the-box by frameworks and libraries.

 ## Current features